 When enabling the Range component, each frame contains depth information.
 Using the

 PixelFormatparameter you can control whether the depth information is represented as a depth map or as a point cloud.
 A depth map uses gray values to represent the distance between the target and the camera per pixel.
+The depth map output by the blaze camera uses gray values to represent the distance between the target and the image plane (an imaginary plane that passes through the optical center of the camera and is parallel to the sensor).
 A point cloud is a set of 3D coordinates.
 In a point cloud, each pixel is assigned (x,y,z) coordinates in the camera's coordinate system.

 When enabling the Intensity component, an intensity image is added to each data frame the camera generates.
 The intensity image shows the brightness of the reflected light pulses as 16-bit integer values per pixel.
 Technically speaking, this is an amplitude image as it only contains the near-infrared portion of the light while any ambient light is filtered out.